sireum/kekinian/readme.md

 and it is what is used to build Sireum itself at every commit.

-To ensure there is no versioning mismatch, you can use a specific version of Sireum, by replacing `master` with a kekinian release version or commit tip SHA (without the `4.` prefix) listed at https://github.com/sireum/init/releases in the command line embedded URL above, and define the `SIREUM_V` environment variable to that same release/SHA.
+To ensure there is no versioning mismatch, you can use a specific version of Sireum, by replacing `master` with a release version (> 4.202211*) or commit tip SHA (without the `4.` prefix) listed at https://github.com/sireum/init/releases in the command line above.

 ### Git Source Distribution